-Owen, a privately held blanket company under the fifth generation of Owen family involvement, will launch the new Springs line in a dedicated space at its 261 Fifth Avenue showroom during the spring home textiles market which begins later this month in New York.
+Owen, a privately held blanket company under the fifth generation of Owen family involvement, will launch the new Springs line in a dedicated space at its 261 Fifth Ave. showroom during the spring home textiles market which begins later this month in New York City.

-Owen, headquartered in Swannanoa, NC, will produce a full line of adult blankets in cotton and acrylic, including a top-of-the-line Egyptian cotton thermal, said Charles Owen III, president.
+Owen, headquartered in Swananoa, NC, will produce a full line of adult blankets in cotton and acrylic, including a top of the line Egyptian cotton thermal, said Charles D. Owen III, president.
 In addition, Owen will market a range of cotton bedspreads in traditional Americana motifs as well as throws.
-"We're ready to roll with this-we'll show it in April, and we'll ship it in May.
+"We're ready to roll with this — we'll show it in April and we'll ship it in May.
 We're working out details like the color palette now, and all that should be finalized in a week."

-The new blanket line produced by Owen will coordinate with Springs' designs and colors and complement Springs' various product offerings for the bedroom, bathroom and window.
+The new blankets line produced by Owen will coordinate with Springs' designs and colors and complement Springs' various product offerings for the bedroom, bathroom and window.

-"Springs is very excited about this exclusive agreement with Owen," said Tom O'Connor, Springs executive vp and president, marketing group.
+"Springs is very excited about this exclusive agreement with Owen," said Tom O'Connor, Springs executive vice president and president, marketing gorup.
 "We have great confidence in their ability to broaden our brand franchises in this important product category."

-Kevin Carlisle, Springs vp, licensing, added, "We're really pleased with the proactive approach Owen is taking with the blanket program.
-They're gaining deeper and broader placement, and we're very, very pleased at how retailers are responding.
+Kevin Carlisle, Springs VP, licensing, added, "We're really pleased with the proactive approach Owen is taking with the blanket program.
+They're gaining deep3er and broader placement, and we're very, very pleased at how retailers are responding.
 The Egyptian cotton blanket has been particularly well received."

 Blankets under the various Springs brands had earlier been manufactured and marketed by the Chatham Consumer Products division of CMI Industries, and in a mirror-image relationship Owen had been making blankets for another major mill, WestPoint Stevens.
 But both those deals were quickly mooted and all bets were off when WestPoint bought out Chatham earlier this year, forcing Springs and Owen to scramble to find a new partner.

-While the new Springs line at Owen will focus on woven cottons and acrylics, the company has the capability of producing non-woven printed blankets aimed at opening price points.
-"We can do that; it depends on the customer," said Owen.
+While the debut Springs line at Owen will focus on woven cottons and acrylics, the company has the capability of producing non-woven printed blankets aimed at opening price points.
+"We can do that, it depends on the customer," said Owen.

 Using the various Springs nameplates, Owen's reach cuts across all channels of distribution, from Wamsutta at department and specialty stores to the landmark Springmaid program at Wal-Mart.